coding-for-reproducible-research/biocode_club/resources/proj_structure_course/proj_structure_1.md

 `_experimental/` - this folder contains R scripts / code snippets that are not used in the final pipeline but may otherwise be useful to keep for future use/reference.
 * The `README.md` file within this folder should provide a brief describe what each file does.
 It does not need to be very detailed – more just a memory-jogger.

 `scripts/` - this folder contains all the scripts required to execute the workflow, from loading in raw data to producing the final pipeline outputs.

-* The order in which the scripts are executed, should be documented in the README.
+* The order in which the scripts are executed, should be documented in the `README`.
 It is recommended, though not essential, that the names of the scripts are numbered to reflect the order in which they should be executed.
 * Each script must be run from beginning to end as a complete script, i.e. without the need for any manual, interactive intervention.
 This greatly enhances the reproducibility of the workflow.
-* The scripts/ folder may contain R notebooks / Jupyter notebooks as well as conventional R scripts .
+* The `scripts/` folder may contain R notebooks / Jupyter notebooks as well as conventional R scripts .

 `models/` - this folder contains statistical models that are required by or created during the workflow.
 This may not be relevant for some workflows, in which case it can be left out.
 * Like the `data/` folder, you may wish to have subfolders of `models/` to clearly differentiate between models required by the workflow from the outset and models created as part of the workflow.

 `outputs/` - this folder contains results, plots, summary tables etc. that are the outputs of the workflow.

-* Remark: multiple related workflows.
+Remark: multiple related workflows.
 In cases where the same project folder is being used to contain multiple, closely related workflows (e.g. for creating results for related papers), then the `README` should make it clear how to run each workflow separately.

 You may also find it helpful to clearly demarcate data sets / scripts / models / outputs that are unique to particular workflows.
 For example:
 * Consider having separate subfolders of output/, models/, data/derived/, etc. for each workflow.
 * Use a naming convention in the scripts/ folder to clearly indicate which scripts are specific to a given workflow.
-*
 However you do this, the key thing is to be consistent within the project and document the conventions you choose in the README.

 ## Level 2: With renv for package versioning

 ![Alt text](str2.png)

-In this template, all the additional `folders/files` are automatically generated from the renv package and don’t require manual editing.
+In this template, all the additional `folders/files` are automatically generated from the `renv` package and don’t require manual editing.

 `renv` is an R package for managing dependencies for an R codebase.
-It provides the capability for precisely specifying the R packages and versions that were used to run the code (recording these in `renv.lock` file) and allows users to create isolated package ‘environments’ that exactly match the spec.
+It provides the capability for precisely specifying the R packages and versions that were used to run the code (recording these in `renv.lock` file) and allows users to create isolated package `environments` that exactly match the spec.

 This is important for reproducibility: users of the code can rerun the analysis using the same packages and versions that the author of the code used.